Helping teens develop positive friendships

 - Care about each other.

-- Understand and respect each other and are responsible for each other.
+- Understand and respect each other.

 - Solve problems together and communicate with honesty.